Aoibhinn/CI-MS5-PinkAccessories/TESTING.md

 ### Feature 07 Product Management
 #### User Story 07-1
 - User Story 10.1: As an admin user I can add a product by clicking on the Product Management link in My Account.
-I must enter a name, category, price, colour, code, description and can optionally add a feature (1-4), has Sizes(Unknown, Yes, No), Rating, Pre-sale price, Image url, upload an image and click the
-Add Product button.
+I must enter a name, category, price, colour, code, description and can optionally has Sizes(Unknown, Yes, No), Rating, Pre-sale price, Image url, upload an image and click the Add Product button.
 Clicking cancel navigates the user to the product page.

 #### User Story Steps 07-1
 - Step 1: As an admin user login navigate to Product Management under MyAccount, and add details to a product and click the Add Product button